peterjuras/slush-react-express/README.md

 The full template is a great starting point if you want to kickstart a big project with an advanced build system.

 ### Features
-* Automatic gulp builds
+* No builds required during development!
+No matter whether you use plain JavaScript, Babel or TypeScript.
+You will never have to compile during development because everything is compiled on the fly!
+* Automatic server reloading and **hot-reloading** of the browser on file changes
 * Production builds with minified/stripped files
-* Typescript support
+* TypeScript support
 * SASS support
-* Sourcemaps support to debug during development
+* Sourcemaps support

 ### Project structure